 - A naturalization card or certificate of citizenship

-- Recent (within last two years prior to term in which you are applying) graduates with an overall unweighted GPA greater than or equal to 3.0 may enroll in ENG 101, recommended READ 135 or ENG 113, recommended Non-Native READ 135.
+- Recent graduates with an overall unweighted GPA greater than or equal to 3.0 may enroll in ENG 101, recommended READ 135 or ENG 113, or recommended Non-Native READ 135.

-- Recent (within last two years prior to term in which you are applying) graduates with an overall unweighted GPA greater than or equal to 3.0 and complete Intermediate Algebra (Algebra 3-4 in WCSD) with a grade of B or higher may enroll in MATH 120 or MATH 126.
+- Recent graduates with an overall unweighted GPA greater than or equal to 3.0 who have completed Intermediate Algebra 3/4 (WCSD) with a grade of B or higher, may enroll in MATH 120 or MATH 126.